Pork & Bacon Dressing Salad

 Chef Notes

-- You can also toast the Slivered Almonds in a frying pan or in the oven for extra flavor.
+You can also toast the Sliced Almonds in a frying pan or in the oven for extra flavor.